 Later, one day, she saw God’s words saying: “Where you will go every day, what you will do, who or what you will encounter, what you will say, what will happen to you—can any of this be predicted?
 People cannot foresee all these occurrences, much less control how they develop.
 In life, these unforeseeable events happen all the time, and they are an everyday occurrence. … One encounters many people in one’s life, but no one knows who will become one’s partner in marriage.
 Though everyone has their own ideas and personal stances on the subject of marriage, no one can foresee who will finally become their true other half, and one’s own notions count for little.
 After meeting a person you like, you can pursue that person; but whether he or she is interested in you, whether he or she is able to become your partner, is not yours to decide.
 The object of your affections is not necessarily the person with whom you will be able to share your life; and meanwhile someone you never expected quietly enters your life and becomes your partner, becomes the most important element in your fate, your other half, to whom your fate is inextricably bound. … In these myriad marriages, humans reveal loyalty and lifelong commitment toward marriage, or love, attachment, and inseparability, or resignation and incomprehension, or betrayal of it, even hatred.
 Whether marriage itself brings happiness or pain, everyone’s mission in marriage is predestined by the Creator and will not change; everyone must fulfill it.
 And the individual fate that lies behind every marriage is unchanging; it was determined long in advance by the Creator.”

 After seeing these words, Xiaonan finally understood this: Everyone’s marriage is in God’s hands.
 The person with whom one will share his whole life was determined long in advance by God, not by himself, for no one can transcend the sovereignty of God.
 I have deeply experienced this.
 I originally thought Qiang was the right one, but I was jilted by him; I never expected to meet my husband, but we finally got married.
 It can be seen that things were all determined and arranged long in advance by God, not by myself.
 In the past, not knowing God’s sovereignty, I firmly believed the saying “Marriage is fated but takes a lot of work,” thinking that I would gain a happy marriage as long as I managed my love with care and hard work.
 However, the result was unsatisfactory.
 Then, I lived in pain, unable to free myself.
 Now, I understand that I can’t harvest a happy marriage through my own effort, because my marriage is dominated and predetermined by God.
 Besides, the marriage God arranged for me is the best and the most suitable.
-Look at my husband; he not only cares about me as well as my family very much, but also supports my faith in God.
+Look at my husband; he not only cares about me as well as my family very much, but also supports my.
 At the thought of this, Xiaonan truly experienced God’s love and concern for her from the bottom of her heart, and that only by accepting God’s sovereignty and arrangements can she a created being live a relaxed and happy life.